karandarjishack/Simplified_Midterm/README.md

 **Conclusion:**

-This project successfully deployed a machine learning model for malware classification as an API endpoint on AWS SageMaker.
-Testing with real-world samples demonstrated the effectiveness and practicality of the solution.
+This project successfully demonstrated the deployment of a pre-trained malware classification model as a cloud-based API endpoint on AWS SageMaker.
+The rest of the part haven’t been executed but will be uploaded and documentation will be updated for the same soon for the last part.